sibidharan/zealphp/README.md

 You should add "extension=openswoole.so" to php.ini
 ```

-According to your PHP version, you simply need to add `extension=openswoole.so` in your php.ini file.
+According to your PHP version, you simply need to add `extension=openswoole.so` and `extension=uopz.so` in your php.ini file.
 I am using PHP 8.3 in this case.

 ```
 $ cd /etc/php/8.3/cli/conf.d

 $ sudo touch 99-zealphp-openswoole.ini
 $ echo "extension=openswoole.so" | sudo tee -a /etc/php/8.3/cli/conf.d/99-zealphp-openswoole.ini
+$ echo "extension=uopz.so" | sudo tee -a /etc/php/8.3/cli/conf.d/99-zealphp-openswoole.ini

 # Enable Short Open Tags for Flexibility
 $ echo "short_open_tag=on" | sudo tee -a /etc/php/8.3/cli/conf.d/99-zealphp-openswoole.ini
 ```

 We are good to go.
 Let's check if the setup is working.